dainioska/ardu_projektas/README.md

 # ardu_projektas
-small arduino project use ultrasonic sensor
+Small arduino project use ultrasonic sensor to measure and count and display result on TM1637Display